 - Ear Irrigation for cerumen impaction

 - Bloodwork drawn at Health Services and sent to Quest Lab (outside orders accepted also)

 - Referrals provided to Hartford HealthCare specialists within the community

-Students may get a free flu vaccine at Health Services, Monday through Friday on a walk-in basis from 9 a.m.– 3 p.m beginning September 2022.
+Students may get a flu vaccine at Health Services, Monday through Friday with a scheduled appointment.

 - fever or feeling feverish/chills

 - runny or stuffy nose

 - muscle or body aches

 Mono is a disease known as the "kissing disease."
 This virus is spread often by salvia.

 - swollen glands